daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 - Image processing algorithm to reject [placeholder avatars](http://image.eveonline.com/Character/1_512.jpg) when adding a new character.
 - Automatically reset stats every X number of rounds.
 - Display voting history on the character profile page.
-- An Archives page to view Top 100 characters from previous rounds.
+- Archives page to view Top 100 characters from previous rounds.

 From all the emails that I have received since publishing the [TV Show Tracker](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) tutorial, I have learned that this blog attracts readers of all levels - from long-time JavaScript gurus to those who are just starting out with coding, as well as everyone in between.